An axiomatic approach to virtual chains: The flow category associated to a Hamiltonian

 We construct three additional diagram the same domain as $F$, equipped with natural transformations

 as follows: in $F'$, we add $r_+$ to the set of marked points in $F$ and $D_+$ to the set of divisors, keeping the same inhomogeneous terms, in $F''$, we enlarge the inhomogeneous terms to include $V_+$, while in $F'''$, we only take $V_+$ as our inhomegenous term.
-The map from $F'''$ to $F_+$ is then obtained by forgetting the marked points and divisors associated to $F$. \end{proof} \begin{cor} The collection of functors
+The map from $F'''$ to $F_+$ is then obtained by forgetting the marked points and divisors associated to $F$.
+This zig-zag provides a homotopy between the map that $F$ induces on nerves and the constant map, which shows that the nerver of the category of charts covering $[u]$ has trivial homotopy groups, hence is contractible. \end{proof} \begin{cor} The collection of functors

 indexed by $\lambda \in \bR_+$ defines an object $\bX(p,p')$ of $\cD \Kur^{\bR_+}$, lying over $\cP^{\bR_+}(p,p')$. \end{cor}